juxor/afaq/markdown/secJ5.md

 long as this reduction is never achieved . . . [for] the system would soon grind to a halt . . .
-[However] capitalism constantly has to **limit** this **participation** (if it didn't the workers would soon start deciding themselves and would show in practice now superfluous the ruling class really is)."_ [**Modern Capitalism and Revolution**, pp. 45-46] Thus "workers' control" within a capitalist firm is a contradictory thing -- too little power and it is meaningless, too much and workplace authority structures and capitalist share of, and control over, value added can be harmed.
-Attempts to make oppressed, exploited and alienated workers work if they were neither oppressed, exploited nor alienated will always fail.
+[However] capitalism constantly has to **limit** this **participation** (if it didn't the workers would soon start deciding themselves and would show in practice how superfluous the ruling class really is)."_ [**Modern Capitalism and Revolution**, pp. 45-46] Thus "workers' control" within a capitalist firm is a contradictory thing -- too little power and it is meaningless, too much and workplace authority structures and capitalist share of, and control over, value added can be harmed.
+Attempts to make oppressed, exploited and alienated workers work as if they were neither oppressed, exploited nor alienated will always fail.

 For a firm to establish committed and participatory relations internally, it must have external supports -- particularly with providers of finance (which is why co-operatives benefit from credit unions and co-operating together).
 The price mechanism proves self-defeating to create such supports and that is